-As the official with jurisdiction (OWJ), Lee County provided their concurrence dated January 20, 2021 that this resource is not significant in meeting the recreational objectives of Lee County and the Fort Myers Beach area.
+As the official with jurisdiction (OWJ), Lee County provided their concurrence dated January 20, 2021 (see Cultural Resource Attachments) that this resource is not significant in meeting the recreational objectives of Lee County and the Fort Myers Beach area.
 Therefore, the provisions of Section 4(f) do not apply to the Estero-Bonita "trail" segment.